 The TWBDI builds on the success of another NRCan program: The Large-Scale Wood Demonstration Initiative (2009-2011).
-This initiative supported the construction of several mass timber projects across Canada including two state-of-the-art mass timber buildings at the UBC Vancouver Campus: the Bioenergy Research and Demonstration Facility that is the first large-scale wood project to be built with cross-laminated timber (CLT) in North America; and the 5-storey Earth Sciences Building that is a showcase for the use of hybrid wood-concrete composite panels, cross-laminated timber (CLT), glued-laminated timber (GLT) and a variety of novel connections.
-In addition, the Earth Sciences Building's atrium features a 5-storey cantilevered free-floating glulam composite staircase.
+This initiative supported the construction of several mass timber projects across Canada including two state-of-the-art mass timber buildings at the UBC Vancouver Campus: a bioenergy heat and power plant that is the first large-scale wood project to be built with cross-laminated timber (CLT) in North America; and the 5-storey Earth Sciences Building that is a showcase for the use of hybrid wood-concrete composite panels, cross-laminated timber (CLT), glued-laminated timber (GLT) and a variety of novel connections.
+In addition, the Earth Sciences Building's atrium features a 5-storey cantilevered free-floating glulam composite staircase linking two wings of the building.